wenqianchua/MDEF/docs/term01/00-designstudio.md

 ## Communication Strategies

-*Instructions: Choose 1 or more roles and formats from the list that was collectively created in class and put them into practice.
+*Choose 1 or more roles and formats from the list that was collectively created in class and put them into practice.
 Write a post with a reflection on the communication strategy that you are devising for the next stages of your project.*

 >The communication strategies that I have chosen are: